 - Option 2: Open the Play Store app on your Android device, then search for "BrailleBack."
 Select BrailleBack from the search results, then select Install.

-Step 3: Enable BrailleBack and pair your braille display
+Step 3: Turn on BrailleBack and pair your braille display

-Before you enable Brailleback, make sure that TalkBack is also enabled.
-Learn how to enable TalkBack.
+Note: Before you turn on Brailleback, make sure that TalkBack is also on.
+Learn how to turn on TalkBack.

-To enable BrailleBack on your Android device, follow these steps:
+To turn on BrailleBack on your Android device, follow these steps:

 - Go back to Settings.
 Under Wireless & networks, select Bluetooth.